dusaprotocol/docs/docs/SDK/addLiquidity.md

 # Adding Liquidity

-This guide shows how to add liquidity into a LBPair using the SDKs and Ethers.js.
-In this example, we will be adding 20 USDC and 20 USDC.e into a LBPair of USDC/USDC.e/2bps
+This guide shows how to add liquidity into a LBPair using the SDK and massa-web3.
+In this example, we will be adding 20 USDC and 5 USDC.e into a LBPair of USDC/USDC.e/2bps

 ## 1. Required imports and constants for this guide